Symptoms of the cold, flu, allergies and COVID can be similar. Here's how to spot the difference.

 - Nausea or vomiting

-We’re still learning about COVID-19, but there are some things experts know for sure.
-Like most respiratory viruses, it can be spread person-to-person via respiratory droplets produced when an infected person coughs or sneezes.
+Like most respiratory viruses, COVID-19 can be spread person-to-person through respiratory droplets produced when an infected person coughs or sneezes.

-“That’s why it’s important to take the recommended measures to protect yourself and others by washing your hands, avoiding touching your face and staying home if you’re sick,” says Dr. Martin.
-And always wear a mask to protect others if you do go out in public.
+“That’s why it’s important to take the recommended measures to protect yourself and others by getting vaccinated, washing your hands, avoiding touching your face and staying home if you’re sick,” says Dr. Martin.

 How to prevent a cold, flu and COVID-19

-Avoid contact with sick people.
-And if you become sick, stay home to keep from infecting others.
+Avoid contact with people who are sick.
+And if you become sick, stay home to keep from infecting others.“Remember, the best way to prevent the flu and COVID-19 is by getting vaccinated,” says